yshiyi/Deep-Neural-Networks-with-PyTorch/README.md

 ####  2.1.2 Regularizing your neural network
 1. L2 regularization is also named as weight decay. w_new = (1 - regularization term) * w_old - lr * dw.\
    It works just lik the ordinally gradient descent, where you update w by subtracting lr times the original gradient you got from backprop.
 But now you are also multiplying w by this thing, which is a little less than 1.
+2. How does regularization prevent overfitting?\
+   The extra regularization term penalizes the weight matrics from being too large.\
+   Increasing the regularization term, we can reduce the value of the corresponding weight.
+When the regularization term is large, the weight is close to zero.
+Then that node will be zeroed out.
+3. Dropout regularization (Inverted dropout)\
+   3.1.
+Dropout is one of regularization methods to prevent overfitting.
+   3.2. activation = activation / dropout prob.
+Make sure the expectation remains the same.\
+4. Other regularization\
+   4.1.
+Data augmentation, transform photos (flip, rotate or distortion) 4.2.
+Early stopping.
+Stop training before dev set error gets larger.

+####  2.1.3 Setting up your optimization problem
+1. Normalizaing inputs will speed up training.
+Without normalizing inputs, we have to use small learning rate.
+If the features come from very different scales, then it's important to normalize features to help learning algorithm run faster.
+2.